openrndr/openrndr-guide/contributing.md

 ----

-If you are making quick contributions to the guide you can ignore the rest of this document.
+If you are making quick contributions to existing pages in the guide you can ignore the rest of this document.

 ## Concept